Challenge level: 5 out of 5

 Next, we try out orienteering and skiing for the first time, preparing for much more to come and acclimatising all the while to our new environment.
 We end our day with a traditional Finnish sauna and a refreshing roll in the snow.

-We have a final gear check after lunch and then it’s time to transfer to our challenge starting point.
-A bus ride later, we alight in the pristine wilderness of Lapland transfer to our challenge starting point, in the wilderness of Lapland.
+We have a final gear check after lunch and then it’s time to head into the serene wilderness of Lapland.

-After a short trek to our camp we prepare for our first night in the wild.
-Everyone pitches their tents in the snow and we’ll cook the evening meal together over the campfire.
+After a half-day trek to our camp, we prepare for our first night in the wild.
+Everyone pitches their tents in the snow and we’ll cook the evening meal together under the stars.

 We rise to the stunning view of bright snow and start our day by preparing our own hot breakfast.
-Then, always leaving the No Trace policy, we pack up camp and continue our journey through the natural winter wonderland.
+Then, as always, leaving no trace, we pack up camp and continue our journey through the natural winter wonderland.

-After lunch, we continue towards the remote parts of the National Park and reach our next camp late in the afternoon.
+After lunch, we continue towards the remote parts of the forest and reach our next camp late in the afternoon.
+We spend the rest of the day setting up camp and cooking together before nestling down in our tents for a good night’s rest.

-Day 4 sees us continuing our exploration of the gorgeous Riisitunturi National Park.
-After a warming breakfast and packing up camp with no trace left, we venture into the heart of the National Park, known as a paradise for winter hikers.
+Day 4 sees us continuing our exploration of the gorgeous natural reserve.
+After a warming breakfast and packing up camp with no trace left, we venture into the heart of the wilderness, known as a winter paradise.

 Hearing nothing but each other and the crunch of snowshoes in snow, we trek through unending amazing panoramas.
 Along the way, we can look out for the park’s variety of birds, including Siberian jays, yellow wagtails and capercaillies.

-As we reach the more remote parts of the National Park, we pitch our tents and explore our surroundings in the utter darkness.
-Looking and listening out for hawk owls, we return to camp and cook our dinner.
+As we reach the summit, we pitch our tents and explore our surroundings in the utter darkness.
+Looking and listening out for hawk owls, we return to our camp and cook our dinner over a campfire.
 If we’re lucky, the Northern lights may dance for us tonight!

 Rising to a hot breakfast, we clear up with no trace, as has become routine, we snowshoe the last stretch to our challenge finish line!
-From here, we bid Riisitunturi National Park goodbye and transfer back to the adventure base lodge.
+From here, we bid the wilderness goodbye and head back to the adventure base lodge.

-A slow, chilled afternoon awaits and we complete gear maintenance, before enjoying a traditional Finnish dinner, a fantastic way to celebrate our success!
+After a long and rewarding day, we complete gear maintenance, before enjoying a traditional Finnish dinner, a fantastic way to celebrate our success!
 Finally, we soothe our tired muscles in the heat of the sauna, setting us up for a great night’s sleep.

 After a big homemade breakfast, we take on the awesome challenge of building our own igloo!
 We work as a team to start the base – a huge pile of snow, which we’ll let freeze and harden until the afternoon.